 The Flu ends with “U”

 It’s that season again – and I don’t mean hurricanes.
 Flu season is generally from October through May; peaking in December.
 Given that the flu is easily spread by coughing, sneezing and close contact – and what gets closer than dorm life and classrooms – your student may want to consider getting vaccinated.
-UM makes it incredibly easy and it is free too.
+USF makes it incredibly easy and it is free too.
+The flu shot is included in your child’s tuition!
+Starting on October 3, USF Student Health Services will be administering free flu shots by appointment Monday through Friday, 8 am to 12 pm and 2 pm to 3 pm.
+Call 813-974-2331 to schedule.

 Another option to get a flu shot is at: